rizarsyi/fuzzy-adventure/README.md

 ### agama-bioid

- Agama Project to authenticate people using BioID
+Agama Project to authenticate people using BioID AAA